Overview & fast facts

 With a name like Pineapple Mountain, you can bet that it comes with an amusing origin story.
 Allegedly, this destination is so named because locals who came across the unique rock formations drew parallels to the cracked crust of Hong Kong’s famous pineapple buns.
-We rather think it bears more resemblance to miniature Grand Canyon.
+We rather think it bears a resemblance to a miniature Grand Canyon.

 Although the start of the hike to Pineapple Mountain is shaded in certain areas, you’ll still need to prepare ahead with adequate sun protection, as the trail will eventually lead you out into the exposed sun.
 Plenty of water is needed as well, as there are no kiosks along the way.
 All in all, this is a manageable workout for hikers of all levels.